chetan123445/Intelligent-Floor-Plan-Management/README.md

 ---

+## Default Admin:
+        You can login as a default admin with username: Admin and password : 123

 ## ✨ Features

 - **Interactive GUI**: A clean graphical user interface built with Raylib to visualize the floor plan and interact with meeting rooms.